 Theta

 Both long and short option holders should be aware of the effects of Theta on an option premium.
-Theta is represented in an actual dollar or premium amount and may be calculated on a daily or weekly basis.
-Theta represents, in theory, how much an option’s premium may decay per day/week with all other things remaining the same.
+Theta is represented in an actual dollar or premium amount.
+Theta represents, in theory, how much an option’s premium may decay per day with all other pricing factors remaining the same.

 Theta or time decay is not linear.
 The theoretical rate of decay will tend to increase as time to expiration decreases.
 Thus, the amount of decay indicated by Theta tends to be gradual at first and accelerates as expiration approaches.
-Upon expiration, an option has no time value and trades only for intrinsic value, if any.
+Upon expiration, an option has no time value and is worth its intrinsic value only..
 Pricing models take into account weekends, so options will tend to decay seven days over the course of five trading days.
 However, there is no industry-wide method for decaying options so different models show the impact of time decay differently.
 If a pricing model is decaying options too quickly, current markets may look too high when compared to the model’s theoretical values, and if the model is displaying the decay as too slowly, the current markets may look too cheap compared to your model’s theoretical values.

-If XYZ were trading $50 and a 50 strike call was trading at $3 with a Theta of .05, an investor would anticipate that option to lose about $.05 per day, all things being equal.
+If stock was trading for $50 and a $50 strike call as trading at $3 with a Theta of .05, an investor would anticipate that option to lose about $.05 per day, all things being equal.
 If a day passed without a change in the option price, then one of the other variables must have changed.
-In most cases, it must have been an increase in implied volatility.
+In most cases, it would likely have been an increase in implied volatility.
 If the option decreased more than $.05 an investor might deduce that implied volatility on that strike or product might have dropped as well.
 And as expiration approaches, it is likely Theta would become increasingly negative.
-At the end of the second to last trading day, with one day left until expiration, the Theta should equal the entire amount of time value left in the option.

 Here is an example of how Theta tends to behave over time.
 A constant 40% implied volatility is being used on a 50 strike call option with XYZ equal to $50.
 This example, which was derived using OIC pricing calculators, assumes an interest rate of 2% and no changes to implied volatility or the underlying price during the life of the option.